It is common knowledge that commerce now shows a general tendency towards moving online.

 Slack messenger is following with its integration with PayPal.

-At the moment, only peer-to-peer transactions are supported, but since this ball has started rolling, payment via commerce bots may also be implemented soon.
+At the moment, only peer-to-peer transactions are supported, but since this ball has started rolling, payment via commerce chatbots may also be implemented soon.

 And this is not without reason – according to comScore’s 2016 US Mobile App Report, about half of users never download new applications within a month.